Washington, DC - Federal Triangle

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-- EPA's Office of Water and Office of Administration and Resources Management, in collaboration with GSA, are demonstrating low impact development (LID) and sustainable stormwater management practices in a multi-year, multi-phased LID project at the Federal Triangle Headquarters campus in Washington, DC.
+- EPA’s Office of Water and Office of Administration and Resources Management, in collaboration with GSA, are demonstrating low impact development (LID) and sustainable stormwater management practices in a multi-year, multi-phased LID project at the Federal Triangle Headquarters campus in Washington, DC.
 The Agency hopes not only to reduce the volume, discharge rate, and pollution levels of its stormwater run-off, but also demonstrate that sustainable design and LID can be used in high-profile, urban sites with rigorous aesthetic design requirements.
 EPA Headquarters incorporated several LID strategies at the Federal Triangle complex.
 The first phase of the project, which included bioretention cells and a soil/grass stabilization/parking area installed along Constitution Avenue, was completed in spring 2005.
-Construction of porous paving, native landscaping, and a rainwater collection system at the Ariel Rios South Courtyard was completed in December 2006.
-The third and final phase, which included the installation of cisterns in the EPA West Garage, was completed in summer 2008.
+Construction of porous paving, native landscaping, and a rainwater collection system at the William Jefferson Clinton Building South Courtyard was completed in December 2006.
+The third and final phase, which included the installation of cisterns in the William Jefferson Clinton Building West Garage, was completed in summer 2008.

 For More Information About This Facility